Cadbury's Chocolate Factory, Tasmania

-Cadbury's Chocolate Factory (also known as Cadbury's Claremont and colloquially as Cadbury's) is the largest chocolate factory in the Southern Hemisphere, producing a company-record of over 60000 tonnes of chocolate in 2021.
+Cadbury's Chocolate Factory, also known as Cadbury's Claremont and colloquially as Cadbury's, is a prominent Australian chocolate factory situated in Claremont, Tasmania.
+Producing a company-record of over 60000 tonnes of chocolate in 2021, it has earned distinction as "the largest chocolate factory in the Southern Hemisphere".

-Established at Claremont, Tasmania in 1921, the factory and surrounding model village estate marked Cadbury's first business expansion outside the United Kingdom.
-Cadbury's Claremont is currently owned by the multinational conglomerate Mondelēz International, which purchased Cadbury in 2010.
+Established in 1921, the factory and surrounding model village estate marked Cadbury's first business expansion outside the United Kingdom.
+The facility is currently owned by the multinational conglomerate Mondelez International, which purchased Cadbury in 2010.

+Initially set up to meet the growing demand for Cadbury products in Australia, the factory became a significant part of the Tasmanian economy.
+Over the years, the Claremont factory has expanded and modernised, incorporating state-of-the-art manufacturing processes.
+Technological advancements have reduced the workforce from 1,100 in 1960 to 450 employees in 2018.
+The Claremont factory primarily produces Dairy Milk chocolate block varieties and Caramello Koala and Freddo chocolate bars.

+The factory formerly included visitor facilities where guests could learn about the company's history, observe the production process, and sample chocolates.
+These were discontinued in 2015 due to health and safety concerns.
+In 2025, an application was lodged to construct a $150 million chocolate-themed tourism development adjacent to the factory site.

 History

 Following Cadbury's successful 1919 merger with rival chocolatiers Fry's, the British company decided to expand operations overseas.
 As Australia was one of the company's largest export markets, it was decided to be an appropriate location for their first factory abroad.
 After visiting Tasmania in January 1920, executives from Cadbury's selected the unique 246 acre peninsula location at Claremont due to the state's cheap provision of hydro electricity by the Hydro Electric Commission, cool climate and the availability of high-quality fresh dairy production and supply.

 The Cadbury family were Quakers, and the company executives believed the site at Claremont embodied the Quaker values of the company, offering a tranquil and picturesque setting for workers.
 With a water frontage of 5 miles, the location inspired the company phrase "By mountain and sea", which the factory used on a range of promotional materials highlighting the business' interest in maintaining a healthy lifestyle.